bharathkumar-12/Blog-App/README.md

 # Blog-App
-This is blog created by Django framework with simple user adding and deleting the blog content.
+This is blog created by Django framework with simple blog functionality and some example content.

 You can visit the link to directly check the hosted blog on heroku : https://techteamup-blog.herokuapp.com/